-The accounts receivable turnover ratio measures how efficiently your company collects debts.
+The accounts receivable (AR) turnover ratio measures how efficiently your company collects debts.
 It’s calculated by dividing your net credit sales by your average accounts receivable.

 Failure to maintain a favorable accounts receivable turnover ratio can mean your cash flow is depleted even if your sales activity is good.
-Left unchecked, this can lead to cash-flow crunches that potentially jeopardize your company’s financial solvency even if everything else is going well.
+Left unchecked, this can lead to cash-flow crunches that can potentially jeopardize your company’s financial solvency.

-To avoid getting blindsided by a cash-flow crisis, it’s important to know how to track and manage your accounts receivable turnover ratio.
-Here’s a closer look at the definition of the ratio, how to calculate it, how to interpret it and what steps you can take to improve it.
+Here’s a closer look at the accounts receivable turnover ratio, its formula, how to interpret it and what steps you can take to improve it.

 What Is the Accounts Receivable Turnover Ratio?

 Your accounts receivable turnover ratio, also known as a receiver turnover ratio or debtor’s turnover ratio, is an efficiency ratio that measures how quickly your company extends credit and collects debt.
 The accounts receivable turnover ratio formula does this by comparing your net credit sales (net receivable sales) to your average accounts receivable (average net receivables) for a given period.

 Net Credit Sales and Average Accounts Receivable Defined